Gabrielle Reece is the host of NBC’s new fitness competition series STRONG.

-Beyond Gabby’s own websites, her health and fitness tips have appeared in Shape magazine, Conde Nast’s magazine, and Elle magazine.
-She was also a monthly contributing editor to Yahoo Health for several years, and has written for The Huffington Post and the Los Angeles Times Magazine.
+Beyond Reece’s own websites, her health and fitness tips have appeared in Shape, Men’s Fitness and Elle magazines.
+She was a monthly contributing editor for Yahoo Health, and has written for the Huffington Post and the Los Angeles Times Magazine.
 She was also the face of “Lighten Up Your Summer,” a web series with Glo.com.

 As Nike’s first female athlete spokesperson and shoe designer, Reece designed the Air Trainer in 1994, Air Patrol in 1995, Air GR in 1997 and Air GR II in 1998 – all of which became the first women’s shoe to outsell the Air Jordan.
 Reece is also the creator of HIGHX Training and joined forces with Lifeline to launch her highly successful HIGHX program.
 She was the creator and host of the HoneyLine, a fast-paced magazine-style broadcast that delivered realistic solutions to women’s questions concerning style, health and fitness, relationship challenges in the home, food and the environment.